kwadrnt/rails-validations-errors/readme.md

 <!-- framing the "why" in big-picture/real world examples -->
 *This workshop is important because:*

 Error-handling is a critical part of web development.
-One one hand developers need to ensure their applications validate input and raise errors appropriately.
-On the other hand it is also important design a good user experience for when these errors occur.
+On one hand, developers need to ensure their applications validate input and raise errors appropriately.
+On the other hand it is also important to design a good user experience for when these errors occur.

 ### What are the objectives?
 <!-- specific/measurable goal for students to achieve -->